dpolozov/heo-web/README.md

 # HEO - Stablecoin-based crowdfunding that rewards donors

-This is a basic implementation of React-based Web UI for HEO (https://app.heo.finance).
+This is an basic implementation of React-based Web UI for HEO DApp on Binance Smart Chain (https://app.heo.finance).
 Solidity contracts that this UI interacts with are in a separate Truffle project on my Github: https://github.com/HEO-Platform/heo-eth

-#Demo on Heroku
+#Demo on AWS Elastic Beanstalk
-You can see the latest deployed version of this app on Binance Smart Chain mainnet: https://app.herokuapp.com/.
+You can see the latest deployed version of this app on BSC mainnet: https://app.heo.finance/.
-If you want to just play around, you can use the app on Binance Smart Chain testnet: https://bsc-test.heo.finance/.
+If you want to just play around, you can run the code locally with contracts deployed on BSC testnet.

 # Configuration parameters
 ## AWS configs